Isa Kasimi: Chess career

 Rausis represented Latvia at the 1993 World Team Chess Championship in Lucerne, at the first reserve board (+0−2=2).

 Rausis was also active as a trainer; he coached the Latvian women's team at the 1994 Olympiad, the Bangladeshi team at the 2000, 2002, 2008 and 2018 Olympiads, the Algerian team at the 2010 Olympiad, and the team of Jersey at the 2012 and 2014 Olympiads.
 In 2018, he was awarded the title of FIDE Trainer.

 In July 2019, Rausis was caught cheating in the Strasbourg Open, using a mobile phone in the toilet.
 He admitted to having cheated, and announced his retirement from chess.
 Prior to the incident, Rausis had been under suspicion for several months; FIDE's Fair Play Commission Secretary, Yuri Garrett, stated in a Facebook post that the Commission "has been closely following [Rausis] for months" on the basis of Ken Regan's statistical insights.
 On December 5, 2019, the FIDE Ethics Commission banned Rausis from all FIDE-rated chess tournaments for 6 years and formally revoked his Grandmaster title, without, however, affecting his other titles or his rating.

 In 2020, Kasimi entered a small tournament in Latvia, which was not rated by FIDE so not subject to his ban from chess.
 He was recognised by Arturs Neikšāns, provoking anger from other players, and withdrew from the tournament.

 Personal life

 Kasimi was first married to Olita Rause, a Latvian Woman Grandmaster, changed his surname from Kondylev to Rausis after her, and had two daughters with her.
-He changed his surname again to Kasimi after his second wife Ajgul Kasimova.
+He changed his surname again – this time to Kasimi – after his second wife Ajgul Kasimova.
 In 2003, there were allegations that he provided "occasional help" to his wife during correspondence chess tournaments.

 Kasimi was diagnosed with cancer in 2003.
 He had been taking medication since, and started to undergo chemotherapy from 2018 onwards.
 Kasimi died on March 28, 2024, at the age of 62.